Open-EO/openeo-python-client/docs/udf.rst

 1. Applying a process to each pixel: https://open-eo.github.io/openeo-api/processreference/#apply
 2. Applying a process to all pixels along a dimension, without changing cardinality: apply_dimension
 3. Reducing values along a dimension: https://open-eo.github.io/openeo-api/processreference/#reduce
+4. Applying a process to all pixels in a multidimensional neighborhood: apply_neighborhood

 Not all functions will require you to write a custom process.
 For instance, if you want to take the absolute value of your datacube, you can simply use the predefined absolute value function.
 In fact, it is